heebje/Doofuzz/README.md

 # Doofuzz
-Stereoising fuzz monster, by Shameless Plugs
+Stereoising fuzz monster, by Shameless Plugs.
+Made Free and Open Source in order to promote the use of the fantastic iPlug2 framework.